vtex-apps/carrier-hubs-examples/carrier-tracking-example/docs/README.md

 ### vtex.carrier-tracking builder
 Along with the Node or Dotnet builder, the use of the vtex.carrier-tracking builder is what makes the app as a tracking type, and thus be detected by our hub.
 The steps to use the builder:

-1. Add builder vtex.carrier-notifier: 0.x to the list of builders, in the file manifest.json.
+1. Add builder vtex.carrier-tracking: 0.x to the list of builders, in the file manifest.json.
 Ex:
 ```
 "builders": {
     "node": "6.x",